pixelotes/janitorr/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by the need for clean, organized media libraries
-- Built for the home media server community
-- Designed with safety and user control in mind

 ---

 **⚡ Pro Tip**: Start with `--interactive --dry-run` to get familiar with what Janitorr finds in your library!